Rutger Hoedemaekers: 2015–present: Film and TV score work

 In 2020, Hoedemaekers signed with FatCat Records's imprint 130701.
 His debut record on the label, The Age of Oddities, was released on March 5, 2021.

 In 2022, he contributed eight original pieces to Ed Perkins' HBO documentary The Princess, alongside a score by Martin Phipps.
 Hoedemaekers went on to create the original score for Shangri-La, Paradise Under Construction, which premiered at 2022 edition of IDFA.

+Hoedemaekers also created the score for Angeline Jolie-directed feature Without Blood, starring Salma Hayek and Demián Bichir, which premiered at the Toronto International Film Festival in 2024.